Trump says Putin told him that Russia will respond to Ukrainian attack on airfields

-WASHINGTON — (AP) — U.S. President Donald Trump said that Russian President Vladimir Putin told him “very strongly” in a phone call Wednesday that he will respond to Ukraine’s weekend drone attack on Russian airfields.
+WASHINGTON — (AP) — U.S. President Donald Trump said that Russian President Vladimir Putin told him "very strongly" in a phone call Wednesday that he will respond to Ukraine's weekend drone attack on Russian airfields as the deadlock over the war drags on and Ukrainian President Volodymyr Zelenskyy dismisses Russia's ceasefire proposal.

-The U.S. president said in a social media post that “It was a good conversation, but not a conversation that will lead to immediate Peace.”
+The U.S. president said in a social media post that his lengthy call with Putin "was a good conversation, but not a conversation that will lead to immediate Peace.”

+It's the first time Trump has weighed in on Ukraine's daring attack inside Russia.
+The U.S. did not have advance notice of the operation, according to the White House.
+The U.S. has led a recent diplomatic push to stop the full-scale invasion, which began on Feb.
+24, 2022.

+Trump, in his social media post, did not say how he reacted to Putin's promise to respond to Ukraine's attack, but his post showed none of the frustration that Trump has expressed with his Russian counterpart in recent weeks over his prolonging of the war.

-The call that lasted for an hour and 15 minutes was Trump’s first known with Putin since May 19.
+During the call, Trump’s first known talk with Putin since May 19, they also discussed Iran’s nuclear program, according to Trump.

+It was not clear if Trump also planned to speak with Zelenskyy.
+The White House did not respond to a message Wednesday afternoon.

-KYIV, Ukraine (AP) — Ukrainian President Volodymyr Zelenskyy on Wednesday dismissed Russia's ceasefire proposal as "an ultimatum" and renewed his call for direct talks with Russian President Vladimir Putin to break the deadlock over the war, which has dragged on for nearly 3½ years.
+The Ukrainian leader earlier Wednesday dismissed Russia's ceasefire plan as "an ultimatum" and renewed his call for direct talks with Putin to break the stalemate over the war, which has dragged on for nearly 3½ years.

 Putin, however, showed no willingness to meet with Zelenskyy, expressing anger Wednesday about what he said were Ukraine's recent “terrorist acts” on Russian rail lines in the Kursk and Bryansk regions on the countries' border.